Occupational Health Strategy

 Employee Assistance Service (EAS)

 Following the Office of Government Procurement (OGP) tendering process, Spectrum.Life has been awarded the new EAS contract from 26th July, 2020.
 The service for these employees will be known as ‘Wellbeing Together: Folláine le Chéile’.
-See Information Note TTC 004/2020
+See Information Note TTC 004/2020.
+See also, Information Note TTC 009/2020 which extends the EAS to all school staff.

 The EAS provides advice to employees on a range of issues including wellbeing, legal, financial, bereavement, conflict, mediation etc. The EAS also provides advice and support to managers and delivers interventions to help them deal with health and wellbeing issues in the workplace.